-How does a criminal case get started?
-Usually with a police arrest report.
+A criminal case usually gets started with a police arrest report.
 The prosecutor then decides what criminal charges to file, if any.
-The case can then go to a grand jury for a criminal indictment or to a preliminary hearing where a judge decides if there is enough evidence to proceed.
+Some cases can then go to a grand jury for a criminal indictment or to a preliminary hearing, where a judge decides if there is enough evidence to proceed.
 Here's how this all works.

 Arrest Reports and Criminal Charges

-After an arrest, the arrest report is sent to a prosecutor, whose job it is to initiate and prosecute criminal cases.
-Arrest reports summarize the events leading up to arrests and provide numerous other details, such as dates, time, location, and weather conditions of the crime, and witnesses' names and addresses, if that information is available.
+After an arrest, the police report goes to a prosecutor, whose job it is to initiate and prosecute cases.
+An arrest report summarizes the events leading up to the arrest and provides numerous details, such as dates, times, locations, and witness names and addresses (if available).

-- decide that the case should be charged (as a felony or a misdemeanor), and file a complaint with the trial court
+- determine that the case should be charged (as a felony or a misdemeanor), and file a “complaint” (the charging document may go by a different name) with the court

-- decide that the case should be charged as a felony and bring evidence before citizens serving as grand jurors, who will decide what charges, if any, to file, or
+- decide that the case would be a felony and should go to a grand jury, which will decide what charges, if any, to file, or

 The Role of a Grand Jury

-However, unlike petit juries, which only sit on one case, grand juries involve a time commitment that typically lasts between 6 and 18 months.
+However, unlike petit juries, which sit only on one case, grand juries involve a time commitment that typically lasts between six and 18 months.
 The grand jurors may address many cases in the course of their service.
 In addition, these crucial differences exist:

 - Petit jurors decide whether defendants are guilty.
 Grand juries decide whether there is enough evidence to warrant a trial.